 Strengths

 Source-grounded AI: When you ask questions, NotebookLM answers based only on your uploaded sources, with citations.
 No hallucination from general knowledge.
-Just your documents.
+Just your sources.

 Audio overviews: NotebookLM can generate podcast-style audio summaries of your sources.
 Engaging for reviewing material on the go.